 As Ursulines, we choose to be actively engaged in the transformation of society, and we open our hearts to undergo a transformation of our own consciousness and actions.
 As a community and as individuals, we recognize our capability, opportunity, and responsibility to work with organizations and groups to promote justice, peace, and the integrity of creation.
 We share a vision with other men and women of faith, and in the tradition of the prophets, we have a voice to speak the truth in love.

-North American Ursuline Justice Committee – comprised of all Ursuline groups in North America.
+North American Ursuline Justice Committee – North American Ursuline Justice Committee comprises all Ursuline groups in North America.

-Investor Advocates for Social Justice – advocate to influence corporations to promote human rights, climate justice, racial equity and the common good.
+Investor Advocates for Social Justice (IASJ) – IASJ advocates on behalf of a community of investors whose faith-based values promote human rights, climate justice, racial equity and the common good to influence corporations to prioritize these values.